 Charter Moms Chats guests:

-Soner Tarim, Founder and former CEO of Harmony Public Schools.
-Dr. Tarim is the lead organizer of Royal Public Schools.
+Soner Tarim, lead organizer of Royal Public Schools.
 He is the founder and former CEO of Harmony Public Schools and has been an educational advocate for underserved communities for more than 30 years.
 He was the first principal at Harmony Houston, serving 200 students.
 Under his leadership, Harmony grew to serve nearly 34,000 students at 54 campuses throughout Texas.
 He has decades of experience in developing innovative educational programs for K-12 schools for the Harmony group of schools, including nationally-recognized STEM programs.
 Under his leadership, Harmony earned the reputation as one of the best charter school organizations in the country (Broad Prize Finalist 2017).
 Many Harmony campuses have been recognized as top schools in the United States.
 Dr. Tarim received the Charter School Leader of the Year Award at the annual charter school conference in October 2017.
 He is currently a Broad Academy Fellow.
 The Broad Academy brings together passionate and renowned leaders who are dedicated to transforming school systems so that every student receives a world-class public education.
 He has also completed a yearlong Pahara-Aspen Institute Education Fellowship.
 Dr. Tarim holds a PhD from Texas A&M University.

 Abelardo Saavedra, Professor, Texas A&M University and former Superintendent of Houston and South San Antonio ISDs.
 From his start as a classroom teacher, Dr. Saavedra has worked to improve opportunities and outcomes for students in Texas.
 He is currently a Professor of Practice at Texas A&M University.
 He has served as the Superintendent of South San Antonio, Corpus Christi, and Houston Independent School Districts.
 He received national attention for leading Houston ISD, which made impressive gains in student achievement and school improvement during his tenure.
 In addition to his teaching duties, Dr. Saavedra consults for various public entities, non-profits and private sector companies.
 Dr. Saavedra holds a PhD in School Administration from the University of Michigan and an MS from Texas A&M University.